RobTillaart/UUID/README.md

 The 0.1.1 version of the lib tries to follow the **RFC-4122** for version 4 (random generated) and variant 1.
-In the format above the version 4 is indicated by the first arrow and must be 4.
+In the format above the version 4 is indicated by the first arrow (position 14) and must be 4.
-The variant 1 is at the position of the second arrow.
+The variant 1 is at the position of the second arrow (position 19).
 This nibble must be 8, 9, A or B.
 All the remaining bits are random.